Hot tub review by Good Homes - the Lay-Z-Spa Ibiza AirJet

 How do you inflate a Lay-Z-Spa?

-Each hot tub is inflated using a pump, which also heats the water and activates the massaging system and other features of the hot tubs.
+Each hot tub is inflated using a pump.
+This also heats the water and activates the massaging system and other features of the hot tubs.

 If you’re having issues with your pump showing an error code, being noisy, linking water or not heating it properly, you can get plenty of troubleshooting help directly from the website, too.